tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 </span>
 </div>
 Transform the corpus into meaningful vectors of numbers.
-The transformation is applied on the column named `Corpus`.
+The transformation is applied on the column named `corpus`.
 If there is no column with that name, an exception is raised.
+The transformed columns are returned in sparse format only if all provided columns (except `corpus`) are sparse.
 See the [Vectorizer](../nlp/vectorizer.md) class for a description of the parameters.
 <br /><br /><br />